danielna/danielna.github.com/_posts/2018-08-20-understanding-project-management-will-improve-your-developer-job.md

 Fortunately, system-wide SPOFs are generally (hopefully!) rare.
 Team-based SPOFs are much more common and likely to affect the output of your team on a weekly basis.
 Say you break up a large project into granular tickets, some of which have a dependency on others.
 Person A is working on a subsystem that's a prerequisite to Person B's work.
 Then Person A is sick or goes on vacation for two weeks.
 Meanwhile Person B is blocked on their work and has no idea what Person A has done.

 This happens ALL THE TIME.
-It's super frustrating for everyone except Person A who's spending two weeks sitting on a beach sipping a drink with a tiny umbrella in it.
+It's super frustrating for everyone except Person A who's spending two weeks sitting on a beach sipping a drink with a tiny umbrella.

 The fix for SPOFs is adopting practices that promote context-sharing.

 On a daily basis I suggest adopting a practice of commenting extensively -- and I mean _extensively_ -- on any in-progress tickets.
 The ticket should accurately reflect the context you've gained over that task at any given time.
 Did you try a different approach in code that failed?
 Explain the approach and leave a gist as a comment.
 Did you have a slack conversation with a person on another team that clarified an implementation detail?
 Copy/paste that conversation into a comment.
 Was an email exchanged?
 Copy/paste that email.